 The heart of the web site is a blog which will be regularly updated with information about developing issues, policy debates and proposed solutions.
 There are also some more stable web pages linked along the top of the site to help users find important content more easily.
 As new questions, for example, are posed and answered, those Q&A will appear as posts and also be linked to the FAQ page or another relevant part of the web site.
 An updated list of recommended readings, using a feed from a Connotea library, will also help keep users informed about developments in scholarly communications from a variety of viewpoints.

 Duke’s Scholarly Communications Office supports Duke’s research, teaching, and service mission by providing guidance for faculty, students, and staff in matters relating to the dissemination and use of knowledge.
-The Scholarly Communications Officer is both a librarian and an attorney experienced in copyright and technology law.
+The Director of the Scholarly Communications Office is both a librarian and an attorney experienced in copyright and technology law.
 He is available for individual consultations and to offer workshops and presentations; he also serves as a resource on local and national policy in order to help the Duke community stay informed and involved with the changing landscape for scholarly work and publication.